aridjayarecipes/cutesrecipes.web.app/content/post/1862-easiest-way-to-prepare-any-night-of-the-week-carrot-kums.md

 1. Prepare 1 tbsp ghee

 Carrot pola is another sweet dish from North Malabar.
 Because of its color and taste I am sure everyone will love this.
 Carrot Pola (kums) is a delicious melt in mouth Malabar cuisine sweet traditional ifthar dish.
-I probably just didn&#39;t pay attention but how do I get Karat Carrot Seeds?
+I probably just didn't pay attention but how do I get Karat Carrot Seeds?

 <!--inarticleads2-->